Coleus: benefits, dosage, contraindications

 Due to lack of information, avoid use during breastfeeding.

-There is evidence that coleus might increase the risk of bleeding in some people.
+There is evidence that coleus may increase the risk of bleeding in some people.

 Contraindications

 Coleus may increase bleeding during and after surgery.
-Stop using coleus at least 2 weeks before a scheduled surgery.
+Stop using coleus at least 2 weeks before a scheduled surgical procedure.